Tranquiliti/Adversary/README.md

 This Starsector mod adds the Adversary, a player-like challenge faction that uses a dynamic mix of most vanilla ships, weapons, and fighters to overwhelm their foes.

+Requires the Customizable Star Systems mod, as it generates this mod's star systems.

 Includes Nexerelin, LunaLib, and Commissioned Crew support, as well as several MagicLib bounties.

 # Credits